Georgia Tech Logo

 Georgia Tech Emblem

-The university seal, academic emblem, and the Georgia Institute of Technology sports logo are fundamentally different.
-There are no common elements in them, which emphasizes the versatility of the educational institution and rich history in which the management wanted to reflect all the most important aspects.
-Therefore, one graphic sign depicts a shield with an amphora and columns, the second – an iconic tower, and the third – a wasp.
+The university seal, academic emblem, and Georgia Institute of Technology sports logo differ.
+They have no common elements, emphasizing the educational institution’s versatility and rich history.
+The management wanted to reflect all the most important aspects of this.
+Therefore, one graphic sign depicts a shield with an amphora and columns, the second an iconic tower, and the third a wasp.

 What is the symbol for Georgia Tech?